learn-static/learn-static.github.io/pages/modules.md

 #foot: js/browse-all.html
 ---

+**Purpose**:

-Learn-Static's five Learning Modules cover basic introductory concepts in static web development, including GitHub, HTML, Markdown, data concepts, and computational methods.
+- Learning Modules cover basic introductory concepts in static web development, including GitHub, HTML, Markdown, data concepts, and computational methods.

+**Format**:

-Modules are written in markdown files hosted on GitHub for easy copying and reuse.
+- Modules are written in markdown files hosted on GitHub for easy copying and reuse.
-Each module takes 30 minutes or less to complete.
+- Each module takes 30 minutes or less to complete.

 **Use Cases**:
 - Assign one or more modules as homework for students before beginning a static web project in the classroom